Recent Meeting

 - neonatal, fetal and pediatric biomarkers, drug exposure, abstinence and treatment;

-- emotional regulation, attention, functioning and brain plasticity;
+- emotional regulation, attention, functoning and brain plasticity;

 - critical developmental periods and pathways for vulnerability/resilience to drug abuse;>